bbranquinho/skip-the-dishes/README.md

 Challenge: Develop an API that "Allow Authentication", "Query Products", "Receive Orders", "Cancel an Order", "Get Order Status" and "Store data in a database".
 Besides these tasks is required that the solution support scalability and in few months support millions of users.

-### **Observation: I'm so sorry, but I spent more time than expected to solve a problem during the challenge, for such reason I could not finish the task of authentication.**
+### **Observation: I'm so sorry, but I spent more time than expected to solve a problem during the challenge, for such reason I could not finish the task of authentication.
+For vanhackaton uses the "vanhackaton" branch.**

 ## 1. Requirements